AnilKumar-nani/Making_Anagram_-function/README.md

 			else deletions++;
 		}

-connverted string to char and then char to String
+connverted string to char and then char to String by using tiCharArray() and valueOf() methods and then sorted

     char[] ch = a.toCharArray();
 		Arrays.sort(ch);